djpirra/Product-Recommendations/doc/api-reference.md

 ### Catalog File Schema
-The catalog file contains information about the items you are offering to your customer.
+The catalog file is a CSV (comma separated value) file that contains information about the items you are offering to your customer.
-The catalog data should follow the following format:
+The catalog data should follow the following format:<br/>

 * Without features - `<Item Id>,<Item Name>,<Item Category>[,<Description>]`
 * With features - `<Item Id>,<Item Name>,<Item Category>,[<Description>],<Features list>`